donnydazzler/group-voice-biometrics/index.md

 Run `npm install voice-it q request --save` to install the modules and add them to the dependency list.
 Now that the app's foundation is in place, let's build out the server side.

 ### Server-Side
-Before jumping into the server-side code, I have an Express body-parser configuration tip for you: since we are going to be POSTing WAV files to the server rather than JSON data, we need to ensure that the server is prepared to receive this kind of data and also files of a reasonable size.
-This gave me a multi-day headache; I'm hoping that others will benefit from my lesson learned!
-So make the following changes in `server/config/express.js`:
+Before jumping into the server-side code, I have an Express.js `body-parser` configuration tip for you: since we are going to be POSTing WAV files to the server rather than JSON data, we need to ensure that the server is prepared to receive this type of data and files of a reasonable size.
+This gave me a multi-day headache, so I'm hoping that others will benefit from my lesson learned!
+So we need to make the following changes in `server/config/express.js`:

 ```javascript
 //app.use(bodyParser.urlencoded({ extended: false }));